NguyenDangKhoaHCMUT/QLDAPM-FE/README.md

-# Nuxt 4 Project 🚀
+# QLDAPM-FE 🚀

-A modern **Nuxt 4** application with TypeScript, Tailwind CSS, and best practices for beginners.
+A modern **Nuxt 4** application for EV Sharing platform with TypeScript, Tailwind CSS, and best practices.

 ## 📋 Prerequisites